kamilkaminski01/monitoring-system/README.md

 make run
 ```

-Users can choose and interact within available web apps on `localhost:3000` which is
-the frontend domain.

-Backend is available at `localhost:8000`.
-Admin panel can be accessed through freely chosen backend domain at `/admin`
-e.g. `localhost:8000/admin`.

 [Docker Compose](https://docs.docker.com/compose/install/) is leveraged
 for reproducible builds and consistent local development environments.
 The default [`docker-compose.yml`](docker-compose.yml) file is set up